-The price differential between Mid-Continent crudes and waterborne crudes rebounded during the first quarter of 2012, contributing to strong refining margins in the Mid-Continent region.
-The West Texas Intermediate ("WTI") to Brent differential widened to nearly \$19 per barrel at the end of the first quarter of 2012, compared to only \$8 per barrel at the end of December 2011.
-During the first quarter of 2012, we began to base the pricing of a portion of our waterborne crude oil purchases off of Brent.
-Also contributing to strong refining margins in the Mid-Continent and Pacific Northwest regions, were advantaged price differentials for Bakken and Canadian crudes in the first quarter of 2012.
-The Bakken to WTI differential widened to \$12 per barrel at the end of the first quarter, compared to \$3 per barrel at the end of December 2011.
+The price differential between Mid-Continent crude oil and waterborne crude oil remained high during the second quarter of 2012, contributing to strong refining margins in the Mid-Continent region.
+The West Texas Intermediate ("WTI") discount to Brent remained flat during the second quarter of 2012, compared to the second quarter of 2011.
+Also contributing to strong refining margins in the Mid-Continent and Pacific Northwest regions, were advantaged price differentials for Bakken and Canadian crude oils in the second quarter of 2012.
+During the second quarter of 2012, the Bakken to WTI discount averaged \$6 per barrel, compared to a \$6 per barrel premium during the second quarter of 2011.
 Our North Dakota refinery currently runs 100% Bakken crude oil.
-The Canadian Light Sweet to WTI differential widened to \$11 per barrel at the end of the first quarter, compared to \$4 per barrel at the end of December 2011.
+The Canadian Light Sweet to WTI discount averaged \$8 per barrel during the second quarter of 2012, compared to a \$4 per barrel premium during the second quarter of 2011.
 Our Washington refinery runs a significant amount of Canadian Light Sweet crude oil.